Removals

 Undocumented |

-Documented _do_*() methods |
+Documented _do_*(touch) methods |

-In Kivy 3.x.x, ToggleButtonBehavior has undergone significant improvements and changes.
-The most notable change is replacing the state OptionProperty with an active boolean property (AliasProperty), along with new features like scoped groups and the toggle_on property.
+The most notable change is replacing the state OptionProperty with an activated boolean property (AliasProperty),

-Migrating from `state` to `active`
+Migrating from `state` to `activated`

 # Kivy 2.x.x